Cannabidiol (CBD) is an oil that derives from cannabis. A growing body of research suggests that CBD may help people with fibromyalgia.

 - dry mouth

-A person should talk to their doctor before taking CBD.
-CBD may interact with certain over-the-counter aids, dietary supplements, and prescription medications — especially those that warn against consuming grapefruit.
+People should talk to their doctor before taking CBD.
+CBD may interact with certain over-the-counter aids, dietary supplements, and prescription medications, especially those that warn against

-The current legality over CBD is hazy.
-Although hemp that contains less than 0.3% THC and hemp derived products are legal under the Farm Bill, there is still some confusion over the specifics.
+Although hemp and hemp-derived products that contain less than 0.3% THC are legal under the Farm Bill, there is still some confusion over the specifics.

 Research is ongoing, and the legal status of CBD and other cannabinoids varies by state.

 If a person in the United States is thinking of trying CBD, they can check their local laws here.

 Fibromyalgia is a chronic condition.
 Although CBD will not cure it, some people find that it can help them manage their symptoms, and research in this area shows promise.